-Define who can see your ads and when
+Define who can see your ads

-Apple Search Ads Advanced gives you tools to efficiently drive app downloads or reengagements among specific audiences you want to reach.
+Apple Search Ads Advanced gives you tools to efficiently drive app downloads or reacquisition among specific audiences you want to reach.
 Keep in mind that if you narrow your audience too much, you’ll reduce the potential impressions for your ads.

 Refine your audience by device type